wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/intro-to-m365-core-services/includes/7-accessibility-microsoft-365.md

 - **Color filters:** Boost contrast or get rid of color entirely—whether you have color blindness, light sensitivity, or a visual preference, with color filters you can customize your screen's color palette.

-- **Tell Me:** Quickly access commands in several Office 365 applications without navigating the command ribbon.
-You can use Tell Me to assist with formatting, discover the difficult-to-find capabilities and even get scoped help in Office 365 using everyday language.
+- **Tell Me:** Quickly access commands in several Microsoft 365 Apps without navigating the command ribbon.
+You can use Tell Me to assist with formatting, discover the difficult-to-find capabilities and even get scoped help in Microsoft 365 Apps using everyday language.

 - **Microsoft Soundscape:** Use innovative audio-based technology to enable people with blindness or low vision to build a richer awareness of their surroundings, thus becoming more confident navigating new environments.